 Irregular treadwear of any sort is one of the most common issues that may require tire replacement.

 There are a few potential causes.
 The most common is an alignment issue.
 Worn suspension components may be to blame as well.
-And if your tires are touching the suspension or fender while you drive, that will also cause irregular wear.
+Tires touching the suspension or fender while driving can also cause irregular wear.

 Did you know that some of our stores now offer alignment services?

-Before your rush off to a repair shop, bring your vehicle in so that we can diagnose the issue.
-It's possible that the wear can be mitigated with regular tire rotations.
+Before you rush off to a repair shop, bring your vehicle in so we can diagnose the issue.
+It’s possible the wear can be mitigated with regular tire rotations.

 Tire age